 28. No person who is the owner or occupier of any premises within a Maori kainga shall permit or suffer any nightsoil or refuse or any offensive rubbish or matter of any kind whatever to accumulate or remain or be in or upon such premises so as to be injurious or dangerous to health or as to cause an offensive smell.
-29. No horses, cattle, sheep, dogs, or other animals shall

-23. No norses, cattle, sheep, dogs, or other animals shall be buried within a Maori kainga.
+29. No horses, cattle, sheep, dogs, or other animals shall be buried within a Maori kainga.

-30. No person shall throw or leave any dead animal on any property within a Maori kainga whereby any offensive smell is or is likely to be created. r is likely to be created.
+30. No person shall throw or leave any dead animal on any property within a Maori kainga whereby any offensive smell is or is likely to be created.

-31. Every person who commits a breach of any of the by-laws 27, 28, 29, and 30 shall be liable to a penalty not exceed-
+31. Every person who commits a breach of any of the by-laws 27, 28, 29, and 30 shall be liable to a penalty not exceeding 10s.